Burnley Civic Trust Heritage Image Collection

 The archive is extensive and we aim to make many of these images available online.

-*MARCH 2024 UPDATE*
+*NOVEMBER 2024 UPDATE*

 Our Other Collections section is growing, with several new collections just published and others in the pipeline.
+We have also inherited many images from the late Brian Hall's estate and we are working hard scanning these with the aim of adding many of them to the existing Brian Hall collection.

 Or scan our Just Giving account QR Code

-There are now over 13,541 images on the website.
+There are now 15,000 images on the website.
 Our archive rooms are now fully operational although we continue to take a cautious approach.
-We WELCOME NEW VOLUNTEERS and have vacancies on our Thursday afternoon sessions.
+We WELCOME NEW VOLUNTEERS and have vacancies on our Wednesday and Thursday afternoon sessions.
 If you can spare a couple of hours why not contact us and arrange a visit to the archive.
 All that is needed are some basic computer skills and an interest in local history.
+PENDLE AND WEST CRAVEN images can be found in the Surrounding Districts pages and we would welcome volunteers from the Pendle area to help digitise images of this area.

 We have produced a short history about the project which you can download.

-50 years Ago
+50 Years Ago

 Click image for full article.